 I returned to the United States at the end of May from studying abroad in Israel.
 Part of the Jewish Theological Seminary’s (JTS) rabbinical school curriculum includes sending second year students to study in Israel for the year.
 This was my third time going to Israel, but it was the first time I truly felt like I lived there.
-Most of our days were spent studying in the Beit Midrash (place of study) reading through our classical Jewish texts and watching the words on the page come to life.
+Most of our days were spent studying in the Beit Midrash (place to study) reading through our classical Jewish texts and watching the words on the page come to life.
 It was such an incredible feeling to engage with these ancient texts in the land that most of the ancient rabbis dreamed about journeying to someday.
 I felt a stronger connection to Judaism while I was studying in Israel.
 Maybe because Israel is alive with culture, history, religion, community and so much more.

 In my Talmud class during the Spring semester, we studied Tractate Avodah Zarah where we learned about idol worship.
 We examined how the rabbis define “idol worship,” what to do with the idols and how to interact with them if we come across them.
 One biblical source the rabbis learn from regarding what to do with idols can be found in this week’s Torah portion, Parshat Re’eh.